dstrus/lesson-transcripts/00-glossary.md

 ### ruleset

-In CSS, a **ruleset**, or **rule**, is the combination or a selector (or group of selectors) and a declaration block, defining that certain styles should be applied to certain elements.
+In CSS, a **ruleset**, or **rule**, is the combination of a selector (or group of selectors) and a declaration block, defining that certain styles should be applied to certain elements.

 ### scope